San Jose State Spartans football: San Jose State players in the NFL

-As of December 2022, 139 San Jose State players have gone on to play in the NFL, and five former Spartans are actively playing in the NFL.
+As of December 2022, 139 San Jose State players have gone on to play in the NFL, and seven former Spartans are actively playing in the NFL as of August 2023.
 The 139 players include 121 draftees, six NFL Pro Bowl selections, six first-round draft picks, two MVP award winners, and one NFL Rookie of the Year.

 Along with Miami (OH), Dayton, Arkansas, Eastern Illinois, and Pacific, SJSU is one of only six programs in the nation to produce more than one alumnus who would go on to coach Super Bowl-winning teams.

 Current athletes in the NFL

-As of December 2022, there are five former San Jose State players in the NFL.
+As of May 2024, there are nine former SJSU players in the NFL.

 All-time record vs. current Mountain West teams

-Record at the conclusion of the 2022 NCAA Division I FBS football season.
+Record at the conclusion of the 2024 NCAA Division I FBS football season.